Quantum algorithm for calculation of transition amplitudes in hybrid tensor networks: Overview of the hybrid tensor network

 We explain how to construct $M_{Am}$.
 Figure~\ref{fig:OverviewOfTTN2}(b) shows the circuit to construct $M_{Am}$.
-In the case of $\ket{\varphi^{i_m}}=U_{Cm}^{i_m} \ket{0}^{\otimes n}$, since $\ket{\varphi^{i_m}}$ is non-orthogonal to each other, we have $A \neq 1$.
-Therefore, calculations of $M_{Am}$ are required.
-The circuit in Fig.~\ref{fig:OverviewOfTTN2}(b) is a modified version of that in Fig.~\ref{fig:OverviewOfTTN2}(a) except that the system measurements are not necessary; we can construct $M_{Am}$ using the same construction procedure as $M_m$.
+In the case of $\ket{\varphi^{i_m}}=U_{Cm}^{i_m} \ket{0}^{\otimes n}$, since the $\ket{\varphi^{i_m}}$ are non-orthogonal to each other, we have $A \neq 1$.
+Therefore, $M_{Am}$ must be calculated.
+The circuit in Fig.~\ref{fig:OverviewOfTTN2}(b) is a modified version of that in Fig.~\ref{fig:OverviewOfTTN2}(a), except that system measurements are not necessary; we can construct $M_{Am}$ by using the same construction procedure as for $M_m$.